-The lonely work of picking the universe’s best astronomy pictures
+The lonely work of picking the Universe’s best astronomy pictures

 “He actually came from the State Department, where he was very well versed in ‘hearts and minds’ campaigns,” said Lois Rosson, a historian of science at the University of Southern California.
 While Webb was its second-ranking official, the State Department embarked on a purge of gay employees, leading to emphatic calls for NASA to rename the telescope that have gone unheeded.

-During the Apollo era, she says, NASA flooded the public domain with views of both the astronauts themselves and photographs taken by the astronauts.
+During the Apollo era, she said, NASA flooded the public domain with views of both the astronauts themselves and photographs taken by the astronauts.
 One goal was bottling wonder.
-On Christmas Eve in 1968, the crew of Apollo 8 snapped a famous shot, “Earthrise,” a touchstone for the early environmental movement that reveals our world as just a fragile blue crescent above the lunar surface.
+On Christmas Eve 1968, the crew of Apollo 8 photographed “Earthrise,” a touchstone for the early environmental movement that reveals our world as just a fragile blue crescent above the lunar surface.
 Just days later, Time and Life magazines ran the photo alongside poetry, and when the U.S. Postal Service reprinted it on a stamp, it kept a matching quote: the first words of Genesis, which the astronauts had read back to listeners on Earth as they circled the moon.

+In the decades after Apollo funding evaporated, a new visual culture emerged from NASA missions connected to the Jet Propulsion Lab in California and a cohort of Hollywood-adjacent scientists like Carl Sagan.

 The next leap came with Hubble in the mid-1990s, after a constellation of innovations: the unprecedented eagle-eyed vision of the repaired telescope itself, much faster tools for digital processing and a nascent internet to send memorable images burning into retinas around the globe.
 Engineers and image processors also adopted new conventions that have recurred in fictional and real-world depictions of the cosmos ever since.